 Defining Person Property

 Personal property, by definition, consists of every kind of property that is not real property.
-It is moveable without damage to itself or the real estate.
+It is movable without damage to itself or the real estate.
 Personal property for taxation purposes is any equipment, machinery, computers, software, electronics, tools, furniture, phones, and cameras to name some examples used for business purposes.

 Licensed vehicles are not included because property tax is paid when license tags are paid for.
 Inventory, pollution control equipment, cash, accounts receivable, stocks, and bonds are exempt.